 Holly Garza was born in Joliet Illinois and educated in the United States and in Mexico for a few years where she learned to speak the language.
 She is the product of Irish/Native American and Mexican American Parents.
 She is fluent in English and Spanish and is currently learning to read and write in Arabic.
 She is a convert/revert to Islam, and a homeschooling mom.

-Specialties include but not limited to: Early Childhood Development, encouragement, homeschooling, bilingual living, freelance writting, grieving moms support group, fundraising, community enhancement, publicity, reading, writitng and translating Spanish to English and English to Spanish, research, supervisory skills, and volunteer work in the Muslim Community.
+Specialties include but not limited to: Early Childhood Development (over 6 years experience working in the field), encouragement, homeschooling, bilingual living, freelance writing, grieving moms support group, fundraising, community enhancement, publicity, reading, writing and translating Spanish to English and English to Spanish, research, supervisory skills, and volunteer work in the Muslim Community.

 if you’re perfect or looking for a neat, boxed up, wonder woman-muslimah, perfect homeschooling mom blog post, this ISN’T it.
 Keep searching.